nillanet module

 Print layer shapes and total parameter count.

-Train the model using simple SGD.
+Train the model for one epoch using simple SGD.

 Parameters: